An abortion is the medical process of ending a pregnancy so it does not result in the birth of a baby.

 Read more about when an abortion is carried out.

 Before an abortion can proceed, two doctors must ensure that the requirements of the Abortion Act are fulfilled, and they must both sign the relevant certificate.
-Usually, one of the doctors will be your GP and the other doctor will work at the hospital or clinic where the abortion will take place.
-However, this is not always the case.

 You can self-refer for an NHS-funded abortion by contacting: